contentstack/bulk-publish-entries-assets/README.md

 ## Contentstack publishing script

-Contentstack publishing script lets you publish auto publish your entries and assets depending upon the cases given below
+Contentstack publishing script lets you auto publish your entries and assets depending upon the cases given below

-- Publish the unpublished/draft entries on a particular environment
+- Publish the unpublished/draft entries
 - Publish the assets of a stack
 - Publish the entries of a stack

-**Note:Currently We do not have revert script for entries published using this script**
+- Unpublish entries/assets of a stack

 ### Usage
 #### Install dependencies: